judebantony/cicd-github-action-example/README.md

 ## CICD - SecDevOps using GitHub Action

-This is a sample project to demonstrate the E2E Github Action release workflow with all Security Controls Gates and this cicd workflow is integrated with different Cloud SaaS tools offering.
+This is a sample project to demonstrate the E2E Github Action release workflow with all Security Controls Gates and integrated with different Cloud SaaS CI/CD tools chain offering.

 ![releaseworkflow](./doc/releaseworkflow.png)